Gaps in Our Community

 13) Our community will benefit from EDC H&HS BH acceptance of Medicare/Medi-Cal patients.
 Currently only Medi-Cal is accepted by El Dorado County Behavioral Health.
 So when residents are moving here from county’s (such as neighboring Placer County) accept both they must find services & supports on their own.
 There is a definite cost to the county to accept MediCare patients as well in that additional administration is required to process these claims.
 Placer County for example accepts both as many county’s across CA do.
 We hear from many family’s eager to have our county accept both.

 14) We advocate for premier services without lengthy drives to support family support and prompt care.
 Carson Tahoe’s Mallory 24-hour crisis unit and in-patient and outpatient BH services are located in Carson City.
-Sierra BH Hospital in Reno opens in the Spring of 2018…their leadership has already connected with our local leaders signaling welcome acceptance of Medi-Cal.
+Sierra BH Hospital, a state of the art BH hospital (in-patient and out-patient) opened in Reno in the Spring 2018.
+Their CEO signaled he will welcome Medi-Cal yet our county has no bi-state strategy.
 Our community in South Lake Tahoe specifically will benefit if there is a contract between Carson-Tahoe and El Dorado County where Medi-Cal could then be accepted by Carson-Tahoe BH.
 Currently Carson Tahoe only accepts Medi-Cal at their hospital (and not by their Behavioral Health unit of operation.)
 This is a conversation and contract discussion needed.
 Our county contracts with West Hills in Reno, NV (they accept teens and Medi-Cal via this contract.)
-We are asking that a contract also be in place for Carson Tahoe and Sierra BH so that improved integrated services locally can be provided.
+We would like to see a broader bi-state solution which leverage local resources such as Carson Tahoe and Sierra BH so that improved integrated services locally can be provided.
+We would like to see greater transparency around data/metrics concerning hospital’s utilized.

 We have seen significantly greater transparency in reporting by El Dorado County H&HS new leadership team.
 We encourage the public to embrace the monthly reports produced by H&HS and made available to the public at the monthly Mental Health Commission meeting.